-Welcome to Amy Kaslow Gallery where concrete floors give way to wide open industrial space bathed in natural light.
-We began in NW, Washington, DC and moved a few miles north to Bethesda.
-Our new design afford us room for ongoing exhibitions and a wide range of other leading contemporary artists whose work connects to Mother Earth in content, medium and form.
+Welcome to Amy Kaslow Gallery, where concrete floors give way to wide open industrial space bathed in natural light.
+We began in NW, Washington, DC and moved a few miles north to our current Bethesda location to showcase a wide range of emerging and leading contemporary artists whose work connects to Mother Earth in content, medium and form.

-Ukrainian painter Jarolsav Leonets frantically covered his country to capture its rugged beauty before Russia’s ravaging invasion; his ethereal landscapes are sumptuous oils on canvas.
+Ukrainian painter Jarolsav Leonets frantically covered his country to capture its rugged beauty before Russia’s ravaging invasion and we proudly his ethereal landscapes are sumptuous oils on canvas.

-We’ve added more Aboriginal Dreamings; sumptuous in color, deep in detail, these new canvases are topographical views of the vitality of life, ancestral influences and the documented future of the world’s longest existing people.
+We’ve added more Aboriginal Dreamings, too.
+Deep in color and detail, these canvases are topographical views of the lives and ancestral influences among the world’s longest existing people.

-It's all about the grain and the burl in Blue Ridge sculptor Renee Balfour’s sinewy works, converted from roughly cut American Walnut and Cherry.
+It's all about the grain and the burl in the sinewy three dimensional wall works of wood sculptor Renee Balfour She whittles, files and sands from roughly cut American Walnut and Cherry.
 Smithsonian awardee John Geci’s blown glass vessels dress our tables and windows.
 Noah James Saunders mystifies and mesmerizes with his lifelike steel portraits in 3-D steel wire.
 Andrew Kaslow’s piano tables, topped with rare woods, grace the gallery floor.

 EVENTS & EXHIBITIONS